How McCarthy survived the House chaos to win the speaker's gavel - KTVZ

 McCarthy rejected the offer.
 That decision set in motion a chain of events that left Gaetz and McCarthy locked in open confrontation on the House floor late Friday night.
 Gaetz, McCarthy’s staunchest opponent, dramatically denied McCarthy the final vote he needed to become speaker — then Gaetz and the last holdouts abruptly changed course allowing McCarthy to win the speaker’s gavel on his 15th attempt.

 Before the final vote, pandemonium erupted on the House floor after Gaetz waited until the very end of the 14th ballot to vote “present” when McCarthy needed one more “yes” vote.
-Stunned after believing he had the votes, McCarthy moved to adjourn the chamber until Monday in an embarrassing defeat.
+Stunned after believing he had the votes, McCarthy faced his most embarrassing defeat yet.
 McCarthy’s allies encircled Gaetz to try to find a way forward.
 McCarthy soon made a bee-line for discussion and started engaging Gaetz, too.

 After McCarthy walked away from Gaetz, looking dejected, Armed Services Chairman Mike Rogers moved toward the conversation and lunged at Gaetz, having to be physically restrained by Republican Rep. Richard Hudson of North Carolina.
 Rogers, a Republican from Alabama who earlier in the week warned the GOP dissidents they would lose their committee assignments, told Gaetz he would be “finished” for continuing to wreck the speaker’s vote.